KuligKamil/mongodb-project-workshop/README.md

-# Data genertors
+# Data generators
 To fill our database with data we need to generate dummy data.
-For that purpose has been useds used [Faker](https://github.com/xfxf/faker-python/blob/master/README.rst).
+For that purpose has been used [Faker](https://github.com/xfxf/faker-python/blob/master/README.rst).
 Faker is a Python package that generates fake data for you.
 List of Standard Providers you can find [here](https://faker.readthedocs.io/en/master/providers.html).

 1. **Creation and initialization** of a Faker - dummy data generator.
 Below you can see the code for the init faker.
 Has been added the locale argument to return localized data from Poland.
 Seed value has been set to 2137, it will be helpful to compare the results of our queries later in the workshop.